 He made going to the grocery store feel like an adventure and every adventure feel like Christmas Eve; you couldn’t help jumping in with both feet.

-He never minded taking your money on the golf course, or all the poker chips, as he bluffed his way through “Texas Hold ‘Em because he loved the bragging rights, more than the money.
+He never minded taking your money on the golf course or all your poker chips as he bluffed his way through “Texas Hold ‘Em.
+He loved the bragging rights more than the money.

 There was a quote that I found on his desk last week that read:

 “Life is too important to be taken seriously.”

 One time, at the cottage, he was filling up his boat with gas but the spout didn’t fit correctly, and Bill was stubborn–many times–to his detriment.

 He was determined to fix it.